tintin10q/csai_ml_final_summary/README.md

 # Preprocessing and Feature Engineering

-When you trow your data at a machine learning model as is, you might not get optimal performance.
+When you throw your data at a machine learning model as is, you might not get optimal performance.
 You can do things to your data that do not change the semantics of your data while improving the generalization ability of your model.

 ## Scaling